jvuong06/odin-recipes/README.md

 # Recipes Website
-Create a recipe website using the bare foundations from The Odin Project.
+Create a recipe website in order to practice links, images, and file paths.